 The Studio Tour closes earlier than the park, so make sure you get there in time.
 The tour takes an hour, so the journey is a good time to take a break from all the walking.
 It’s no time to take a snooze though, as Jaws and King Kong will be sure to wake you up!

 Read our top 5 reasons for visiting Universal Studios Hollywood during the holidays.

 For more on Universal Studios Hollywood, including the best spots for families to eat and stay, click here.

 For an insider’s guide to the must-dos at the Wizarding World of Harry Potter, read here.
 Or to see what it’s like to be a VIP at the WWHP, click here.

 Tamara Duricka Johnson is a Los Angeles-based journalist and author.
 Always up for an adventure, Tamara met her husband while tackling a self-induced dating challenge: a month packed with first dates while exploring New York City’s best sites.
 You can read all about it in her award-winning memoir, “31 Dates in 31 Days.”
-These days, she’s a master multitasker, wrangling a talkative, 3-year old while typing with one hand and holding an infant.
+These days, she’s a master multi-tasker, wrangling two kids with one hand while typing with other.